East Genomics

 The PPV Panel will develop projects and collaborate to:

-• Ensure patient, family and carer voices are heard at a senior levels within, and inform decision making across, East GMSA.
+• Ensure patient, family and carer voices are heard at a senior levels within, and inform decision making across, East Genomics.

 • Hold open discussions about the challenges and opportunities for genomics in the region.

-• Reflect patient, family and carer experiences and priorities through review and input into East GMSA business planning and development of genomic services pathways in the NHS.
+• Reflect patient, family and carer experiences and priorities through review and input into East Genomics business planning and development of genomic services pathways in the NHS.

 • Consider and address barriers to equity of access and experience of services across the region.